Congratulations on Your Retirement!

 - Benefit Election Packets are not sent until your final contribution has been received, including any applicable leave or Lump Sum Transfer – the timing of this is dependent on your employer’s payroll cycle.

-- Once the final contribution is received, the standard timeline for sending out COBRA and Benefit Election Packets is 2-3 weeks.
+- Once the final contribution is received, the standard timeline for sending out COBRA and Benefit Election Packets (Early Commencement Notice) is 2-3 weeks.

 - Example: If you retire on December 31st, and your last paycheck is processed on January 12th, your packet will hit the mail by January 31st.